-In all cases applicants who have been rejected following interview will only be considered in a subsequent application if their interview score was no more than 5% below the level required to be on our waiting list in the year that they applied.
-Since they will be considered to have had prior interview experience the two scores will be averaged.
+In all cases, applicants who have been rejected following interview will only be considered in the University of Leicester following year's cycle if their interview score was no more than 5% below the level required to be on our waiting list in the year of application.
+Since they will be considered to have had prior interview experience, the two interview scores will be averaged.